Hair on your pillow. A clump in the shower drain. A part that looks wider every month.

 Yes, you can.
 Most modern serums are very lightweight and designed to absorb quickly.
 Just make sure to apply it directly to your scalp, not your hair, and massage it in gently.

 It depends.
 If the hair follicles in the bald spot are just dormant or sleeping, a powerful serum can help wake them up.
 But if the follicles are gone, a serum will not be able to create new ones.
-A doctor can tell you what is possible.
+In such cases, a clinical option like a hair growth and transplant treatment may be the right path forward.

 Yes.
 Just apply the hair growth serum to your clean scalp first.
 Let it absorb for a few minutes.
 Then you can apply your regular mousse, gel, or other styling products to your hair as usual.